-Related work

-The already mentioned spectral sparsification [33] is a stronger notion than cut sparsification as it requires that not only cuts but also the Laplacian spectrum of a given graph should be (approximately) preserved [32, 34, 21, 31, 7].
+Related work.
+The already mentioned spectral sparsification [33] is a stronger notion than cut sparsification as it requires that not only cuts but also the Laplacian spectrum of a given graph should be (approximately) preserved [7, 21, 31, 32, 34].

 Our focus in this article is on edge sparsifiers (of cuts and generalisations via local predicates).
 There are also vertex sparsifiers, in which one reduces the number of vertices.
-Vertex sparsifiers have been studied for cut sparsification (between special vertices called terminals) [22, 26, 25, 15] as well as for spectral sparsification [24].
+Vertex sparsifiers have been studied for cut sparsification (between special vertices called terminals) [15, 22, 25, 26] as well as for spectral sparsification [24].

 Sparsification in general is about finding a sparse sub(hyper)graph while preserving important properties of interest.
 In addition to cut sparsifiers, another well studied concept is that of spanners.
 A spanner of a graph is a (sparse) subgraph that approximately preserves distances of shortest paths.
-Spanners have been studied in great detail both in the multiplicative [5, 28, 3, 17, 6, 9, 30] and additive [2, 18, 12, 8, 35, 16] setting.
+Spanners have been studied in great detail both in the multiplicative [3, 5, 6, 9, 17, 28, 30] and additive [2, 8, 12, 16, 18, 35] setting.
 Emulators are a generalisation of spanners in which the sparse graph is not required to be a subgraph of the original graph.
 We refer the reader to a nice recent survey of Elkin and Neimain for more details [19].
-Some of the proofs are deferred to the full version of this paper [29].